ajayyy/SponsorBlock/.github/ISSUE_TEMPLATE/bug_report.md

 Browser and version:
 Add-on version:

 Please go to the advanced settings and copy the debug information with the button from there.
-Then paste them in here:
+Then paste them in here and remove potentially sensitive data:
 ```json
 PASTE_HERE
 ```